paulipa/sico-wiki/community-programs/loucr.md

 # Guide for creating a -BONK alt
 The process of creating an alt for Institute of the Dark Arts is very similar to the SLTRN war corporation alt besides one exception!

 >To be accpeted into the corporatoin and start recieving free ships to go about your murdo hobo ways you will either need a reference or to include a killmail of a solo gank kill in your application be that via mail or in the application itself.
+You will be reinbursed up to 15m isk for this endeavor.
 {.is-info}

 ## Creating the account